First-home buyer hotspots: Where to buy

 Bishop had earlier rented large family homes in expensive suburbs so his son and step children could be close to good schools.

-But when Samsung Electronics sales manager recently separated from his former partner, he made the move into a one-bedroom flat in Botany Downs.
+But when the Samsung Electronics sales manager recently separated from his former partner, he made the move into a one-bedroom flat in Botany Downs.

 "I initially thought, 'I hate this, it's tiny, it's driving me nuts'," he said.